Parkway A

 No analysis available

 Sewer appears to be included in the maintenance fee.
-MLS data is nearly unanimous, with SEWER marked in 13 of 14 current listings.
-Public remarks do not mention any exception, so this is a very strong building-level feature.
+MLS data is nearly unanimous, with SEWER marked in 14 of 15 current listings.
+Public remarks do not mention sewer directly, but there is no conflicting evidence.

 Water appears to be included in the maintenance fee.
-The MLS data is highly consistent, with WATER present in 13 of 14 listings.
-No public remarks suggest a change or exception, so this is very likely a shared building-level inclusion.
+The MLS data is highly consistent, with WATER present in 14 of 15 listings.
+No public remarks suggest a change or exclusion, so confidence remains very high.

 No analysis available